Is Your Parent Just Sad, or Is It Depression? 8 Signs to Look For

 8 Signs of Depression in Seniors

-The most common indicators of depression in seniors include:
+The most common indicators of depression in seniors are:

 1. Sadness

-Sadness is a key symptom of depression.
-In depression, though, the sadness may appear for no apparent reason.
-A person might have a seemingly happy life but be unable to enjoy it, or their sadness may be disproportionate to their situation.
+Sadness is a key symptom of depression and often appears for no apparent reason.
+A person might have a seemingly happy life but is unable to enjoy it, or their sadness may be disproportionate to their situation.
 For example, a person might be unable to get out of bed for weeks after a minor setback.

 Some important differences between depression sadness and other types of sadness and grief include: